LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/e-bot7/introduction.md

   </tr>
   <tr>
     <td>Bot Response Delay</td>
     <td>The bot response delay time is used once the computation of an answer from the vendor bot takes longer to respond to a message.
 This may happen whenever an asynchronous call (HTTP request) is used to generate a response.
-Please configure a time in seconds which indicates the maximum of such a delay.
+Please configure a time in seconds that indicates the maximum of such a delay.
 If no delay is expected, it can be set to 1.</td>
     <td>1</td>
   </tr>
   </tbody>